Perform Clinical Skills

 According to the U.S. Bureau of Labor Statistics, the employment of patient care technicians is projected to grow 19% between 2008 and 2018, faster than the average for all occupations.
 The job outlook for these positions is growing due to the long-term care needs of the increasing elderly population.
 Pay varies by experiences, employer and locality.
 For current available jobs and pay information in Washington, visit www.washingtonhealthcarecareers.com.

 - Completion of prerequisites, transfer students — see which prerequisites transfer.

 The Patient Care Technician program requires a total of 44 credits as outlined or a minimum of 38 credits with documentation of a valid CNA license in Washington state for completion.
 Review our Patient Care Technician Planning Sheet to help you map out your plan.

-If you would like to set up an advising appointment, please contact Enrollment Services.
 For additional Patient Care Technician program information and questions please contact one of our Patient Care Tech advisors: